nedmsmith/draft-smith-satp-vlei-binding/draft-smith-satp-vlei-binding.md

 The SATP core protocol {{-satp-core}} defines several extensible protocol fields that contain identity and other values not defined by SATP core.
 To facilitate interoperability these fields SHOULD contain a media type {{-media-type}} or content format {{-content-format}} wrapper.
-This specation requests IANA assignment of media type and content format identifiers for vLEIs which are serialized as Composable Event Streaming Representation (CESR) {{-toip-cesr}} objects in JSON format.
+This specation requests IANA assignment of media type and content format identifiers for vLEIs which are serialized as Composable Event Streaming Representation (CESR) {{-cesr}} objects in JSON format.
 See {{sec-iana}}.

 ## SATP Messages Containing vLEI Credentials